yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/intune-deviceconfig-defenderpotentiallyunwantedappaction.md

 > **Note:** The Microsoft Graph API for Intune requires an [active Intune license](https://go.microsoft.com/fwlink/?linkid=839381) for the tenant.

-Defender’s action to take on detected Potentially Unwanted Application (PUA).
+Defender's action to take on detected Potentially Unwanted Application (PUA).

 ## Members
 |Member|Value|Description|